ppratibha21/simpleConfigManagerTool/README.md

 ```

 ## Installation
-1. Clone the repository or extract the code from the tar file
+1. Clone the repository or extract the code from the tar file.

 2. Run the `bootstrap.sh` file